 Prior to orientation, RAs and trainers prepare for the new men to arrive by participating in a two-day retreat that focuses on plans for the upcoming academic year.
 RAs and trainers then assist the new men and their families on move-in day.

 At the beginning of fall semester, all seminarians are required to attend VIRTUS, a mandatory session for those who work with minors, taught by the Archdiocese of Saint Paul and Minneapolis.
 The word virtus derives from Latin, meaning valor, moral strength, excellence, and worth.
 Upon completion, each seminarian receives a certificate verifying his attendance.

-Understanding the importance of a shared meal, Saint John Vianney has a community dinner every Tuesday evening following evening prayer and Mass.
-Seminarians take turns setting up the Pope Benedict Room, bringing the meal over from University of St. Thomas food service, serving, and cleaning up after the meal.
+Understanding the importance of a shared meal, SJV has a community dinner on site every Tuesday evening.
+Seminarians take turns serving and cleaning up after the meal.

 In order to balance the intensity of seminary life, one weekend a month is designated as an open weekend.
 Seminarians are allowed and encouraged to visit their families or dioceses and to engage in social or missionary activities.
 Some open weekends are unique to SJV's schedule, while others are in conjunction with the University of St. Thomas calendar, including Thanksgiving and Easter break.

 Now in its eighth year, Friends of St. Joseph (FSJ) is a chastity support group that was established in response to the ever-increasing challenges our young men face in the age of the internet.
 A counselor organizes and facilitates FSJ groups that meet regularly for support, encouragement and accountability.
 Strict confidentiality is observed.